Map: 1:4,000 2m contours. Mapper: Ted Good. Map updates 3/5/2026.

 Benches

 The campus as a whole is never free of active construction sites.
 These vary in size from very small (e.g., a cordon around a small excavation) to large construction sites where entire new buildings are built.
 Every effort is being made to keep the map up to date, but projects can pop up without notice and may not be mapped.
 Mapped construction areas use the purple hash.
-Depending on the nature and progress of the construction activity, the area of the map under the hash may not accurately represent the actual state of affairs during the event.
+The area of map under the hash may not, depending on the nature and progress of the activity, accurately represent the actual state of affairs during the event.